noahadams/cascadiajs-2014-presentation/Cascadia JS 2014 Day 2.md

 - lessons learned and used doing continuation local storage in node
 - @othiym23
 - need variables scoped accross concurrent requests
-- liek thread local storage
+- like thread local storage
 - with threads these are generally just the thread's stack, in node we use potentially async callbacks, so the stack will often be gone
 - node uses continuation passing style
-- in express you often jsut bolt stuff ontot he side of the response, but this might not always play nice when your data is cyclical and the response gets traversed bya  naive logger
+- in express you often just bolt stuff onto the side of the response, but this might not always play nice when your data is cyclical and the response gets traversed by a naive logger
 - process-global namespaces
 - cls is kind of like domains
 - Uses asyncListener, How does asyncListener work? it monkey patches every async function in node-core
 - "stackup" uses asyncListener and produces long stack traces, across async boundaries
-- asyncListener is currently being bikeshedded, watch out if youre using it.
+- asyncListener is currently being bikeshedded, watch out if you're using it.
 - What is CLS? provides storage that looks global, but is actually scoped to an async call chain
 - the api looks like node domains, because it's based on them
 - what is cls useful for: transaction tracing, passing data through complicated web apps, logging, third party-async code
 - Sometimes you can use shims, cls-q, cls-redis, to deal with edge cases around connection pools and pipelines
 - Sometimes you have to bind callbacks to namespaces explicitly
-- EventEMitters are another special case, you need to explicitly bind emitters (like streams) to namespaces
+- EventEmitters are another special case, you need to explicitly bind emitters (like streams) to namespaces
 - Let's get real
 - Is it safe: some sginificant cpu overhead, more gc pressure and memory overhead, doesn't change behaviour of your program or node
 - every new relic user for node is using it